WGBH/AAPB2/app/views/override/legal/privacy.md

 The privacy policy set forth here refers solely to americanarchive.org.
 Please read it carefully, and if you have any questions or concerns, please contact us.
-Also, note that americanarchive.org links to other sites, such as the Corporation for Public Broadcasting (“CPB”), Library of Congress, and other participating organizations' websites.
+Also, note that americanarchive.org links to other sites, such as the Corporation for Public Broadcasting ("CPB"), Library of Congress, and other participating organizations' websites.
 Please consult those sites to learn more about their policies.